The Dive Otter

 If you want the best of both worlds...

-This is the holy war argument topic regarding lights in the dive industry.
+This is a holy war argument topic regarding lights in the dive industry.
 Does it matter?
 At a certain point yes.
 For the average recreational diver...no.
-There is not even a consistent industry standard used for measuring lumens, so you can't even get an honest comparison across vendors.
-If you stay within the same manufacturer, the lumens will only really tell you if one light is brighter than the other.
-For primary lights you'll generally want a lumen measure greater than 1000 with generally "more being better".
+There is not even a consistent industry standard used for measuring, so you can't even get an honest comparison across vendors.
+If you stay within the same manufacturer, the lumens will only really tell you if one light is "brighter" than the other.
+However, take a look below at the D720.
+It has a lower Lumen than the D710 but a significantly higher candela.
+I still don't understand lumen vs lux vs candela very well.
+For primary lights you'll generally want a lumen measure greater than 1000 with generally "more being better" unless you are looking for a tight beam like in the D720...then you'll want higher candela.
 The backup light should be similarly lumen'd but would be acceptable to be less.

 Some dive lights, like the OrcaTorch D710 will show a lumen maximum of a huge number (compared to the size of the light) like 3000.
 Consider that like a "Turbo" mode...and it will only last a few minutes and not actually the level you will use.
 I consider it a marketing trick / gimmick.